Guide to SHL OPQ32

 The SHL OPQ, Occupational Personality Questionnaire range provides an indication of the candidate’s perception of their preferred behavioural style at work and likely performance against important job competencies.

-The OPQ32i, Occupational Personality Questionnaire is designed to measure a candidate’s behaviour, preferences and attitudes in relation to different aspects of their working life.
-Since it is based on their own level of self-awareness, the results should be explored with the candidate, either at a selection interview, or development coaching session.
+The OPQ32i, Occupational Personality Questionnaire measures a candidate’s behaviour, preferences and attitudes in relation to different aspects of their working life.
+Since it is based on their own level of self-awareness, we recommend exploring the results with the candidate, either at a selection interview, or development coaching session.

 As this is a questionnaire has no right or wrong answer, the candidate is not timed.
 However, to ensure the most accurate self assessment, candidates should be encouraged to work at a quick pace and not reflect too long on each question.
 As a result, the candidate should take between 45 to 60 minutes to complete the questionnaire.